 - Clear understanding of agreement from Day One.
 Prefer a simple business model: an agreed upon “split.”
 Many factors are involved, including the distance we travel (from Buffalo, NY) to bring the show to your local audience.

-- When we have an agreement via email, the venue shall immediately post on their Facebook page and calendar (if they have one) that Gram Parsons InterNational is booked for such and such date (for Nashville the Saturday in November closest to Gram’s birthday, usually the first Saturday).
+- When we have an agreement via email, the venue immediately posts on their Facebook page and calendar (if they have one) that Gram Parsons InterNational is booked for such and such date (for Nashville the Saturday in November closest to Gram’s birthday, usually the first Saturday).
 After you announce we announce and promote the heck out of the event and your venue.

 - Gram Parsons InterNational is the booker of the bands; your input as the local venue is always appreciated and very welcome; however, we make final decisions on the bands we book to celebrate Gram Parsons and Cosmic American Music.